aytxda/ToDo-CLI/README.md

-You can open this zip in a folder \n cd into that folder \n
+You can open this zip in a folder \
+cd into that folder \
-I'm hoping you hv node installed locally? \n run `npm install` \n this will get you all dependenciies \n
+I'm hoping you hv node installed locally? \
+run `npm install` \
+this will get you all dependenciies \
-> node todo.js todo --help \n
+> node todo.js todo --help \

 (runnning this above prompt in your cli will tell you how you can use the cli) - yes, it also adds a helper option to the cli lol)